Academic Catalogs

 Reading Assignments

-Reading: 48 hours (3 hr/wk) Students will read select chapters from Film Techniques and Aesthetics, pertinent to the weekly lecture.
+Reading: 16 hours (1 hr/wk) Students will read select chapters from Film Techniques and Aesthetics, pertinent to the weekly lecture.
 Students then discuss both in class and on Canvas their findings from chapters and how it relates to directorial choices in both their personal works and featured works to be critiqued.

 Writing Assignments

-Class presentation: 5 hours Students will construct a short presentation on a scene selected by instructor.
+Class presentation: 3 hours Students will construct a short presentation on a scene selected by instructor.
 Directorial choices will be researched and discussed during the presentation.
-Film Screenings: 20 hours: Various films will be screened and students will discuss both in class and on Canvas their findings relating to direction.
+Film Screenings: 5 hours: Various films will be screened and students will discuss both in class and on Canvas their findings relating to direction.

 Out-of-class Assignments

-Scene and directors book 48 hours (3 hr/wk) Students will write their own scene and generate a directors book for that scene including: Scene Analysis Shot list Storyboard Lined script Floorplan
+Scene and directors book 48 hours (3 hr/wk) Students will write their own scene and generate a director s book for that scene including: Scene Analysis Shot list Storyboard Lined script Floorplan

 Demonstration of Critical Thinking

-Students will demonstrate critical thinking and problem solving through the creation of the directors book.
+Students will demonstrate critical thinking and problem solving through the creation of the director's book.

 Required Writing, Problem Solving, Skills Demonstration